rackerlabs/support-how-to/content/how-to/dedicated-hosting/id-federation-map-policies-permissions-dedicated/index.md

 file contains XML-encoded assertions about authentication, authorization, and related attributes.

-Most identity systems have a method for generating this metadata file either automatically or after some basic configuration has been completed.
+Most identity systems have a method for generating this metadata file, either automatically or after you complete some basic configuration.

 For specific instructions for exporting a SAML metadata file from Okta, see [Configure